Wainlode Hill, Norton, GL2 9LW | (01452) 731810

 Saturday 05 May 2007

-Pub with a focus on food.
+The Air Balloon in Birdlip near Gloucester is a pub with a focus on food.
 Beer garden on the main road is popular in the summer.

-Busy little pub with a pleasant lounge overlooking the river.
+The Anchor Inn at Epney near Gloucester is busy little pub with a pleasant lounge overlooking the river.
 Serves home-cooked food.